 An operational question is one like this.
 Interviewers ask operational questions to see how well you know the position you’re applying for and what actions you’d take to complete a task that’s part of the job.

 “Every social media campaign I build is tailored to the product and business goals I’m attempting to achieve.
 First, I establish who my target audience is and which social media channels they use the most.
 Then I look up keywords linked to the product I’m advertising and see how they rank in search engines.
 Then, using the keywords and the relevant social media networks, I created a campaign.
-After the campaign is launched, I evaluate the results and make any necessary adjustments.”
+After launching the campaign, I evaluate the results and make any necessary adjustments.”

 14. How Do You Think Customers Learn About New Brands And Acquire A Liking For Them?